Courses, Grades, and Credits for Study Abroad

 - The completed and signed Advising Agreement must be turned into the Registrar’s Office prior to the first day of classes at the host institution.
 Students are encouraged to contact academic advisors early in the process and plan accordingly since advisors may not be available between semesters.

-Once the student has arrived at the host institution and registered for classes, a completed and signed Enrollment Certification Form must be forwarded to theUWF Registrar’s Office, Attn: Alicyn Booth by fax (850.473.7345) or by e-mail attachment (to firstname.lastname@example.org).
+Once the student has arrived at the host institution and registered for classes, a completed and signed Study Abroad Enrollment Authorization Form must be forwarded to theUWF Registrar’s Office, Attn: Alicyn Booth by fax (850.473.7345) or by e-mail attachment (to firstname.lastname@example.org).
 The student’s UWF registration will be processed upon receipt of this Enrollment Certification.

 - Any schedule adjustments (adds, drops, changes, withdrawals) at the host institution must be forwarded to the UWF Registrar’s Office via an updated Enrollment Certification Form by UWF’s next business day.